 Self-adjoint transformations of rank one

-We have already seen ( Section: Transformations of rank one , Theorem 2) that every linear transformation of rank is the sum of linear transformations of rank one.
-It is easy to see (using the spectral theorem) that if is self-adjoint, or positive, then the summands may also be taken self-adjoint, or positive, respectively.
+We have already seen ( Section: Transformations of rank one , Theorem 2) that every linear transformation A of rank \rho is the sum of \rho linear transformations of rank one.
+It is easy to see (using the spectral theorem) that if A is self-adjoint, or positive, then the summands may also be taken self-adjoint, or positive, respectively.
 We know ( Section: Transformations of rank one , Theorem 1) what the matrix of transformation of rank one has to be; what more can we say if the transformation is self-adjoint or positive?

 Theorem 1.
-If has rank one and is self-adjoint (or positive), then in every orthonormal coordinate system the matrix of is given by with a real (or by ).
-If, conversely, has this form in some orthonormal coordinate system, then has rank one and is self-adjoint (or positive).
+If A has rank one and is self-adjoint (or positive), then in every orthonormal coordinate system the matrix (\alpha_{i j}) of A is given by \alpha_{i j}=\kappa \beta_{i} \bar{\beta}_{j} with a real \kappa (or by \alpha_{i j}=\gamma_{i} \bar{\gamma}_{j} ).
+If, conversely, [A] has this form in some orthonormal coordinate system, then A has rank one and is self-adjoint (or positive).

 Proof.
-We know that the matrix of a transformation of rank one, in any orthonormal coordinate system , is given by .
-If is self-adjoint, we must also have , whence .
-If and for some , then for all , whence .
-Since we assumed that the rank of is one (and not zero), this is impossible.
-Similarly and is impossible; that is, we can find an for which .
-Using this , we have with some non-zero constant , independent of .
-Since the diagonal elements of a self-adjoint matrix are real, we can even conclude that with a real .
+We know that the matrix (\alpha_{i j}) of a transformation A of rank one, in any orthonormal coordinate system \mathcal{X}=\{x_{1}, \ldots, x_{n}\} , is given by \alpha_{i j}=\beta_{i} \gamma_{j} .
+If A is self-adjoint, we must also have \alpha_{i j}=\bar{\alpha}_{j i} , whence \beta_{i} \gamma_{j}=\overline{\beta_{j} \gamma_{i}} .
+If \beta_{i}=0 and \gamma_{i} \neq 0 for some i , then \bar{\beta}_{j}=\beta_{i} \gamma_{j} / \bar{\gamma}_{i}=0 for all j , whence A=0 .
+Since we assumed that the rank of A is one (and not zero), this is impossible.
+Similarly \beta_{i} \neq 0 and \gamma_{i}=0 is impossible; that is, we can find an i for which \beta_{i} \gamma_{i} \neq 0 .
+Using this i , we have \bar{\beta}_{j}=(\beta_{i} / \bar{\gamma}_{i}) \gamma_{j}=\kappa \gamma_{j} with some non-zero constant \kappa , independent of j .
+Since the diagonal elements \alpha_{j j}=(A x_{j}, x_{j})=\beta_{j} \gamma_{j} of a self-adjoint matrix are real, we can even conclude that \alpha_{i j}=\kappa \beta_{i} \bar{\beta}_{j} with a real \kappa .

-If, moreover, is positive, then we even know that is positive, and therefore so is .
-In this case we write ; the relation shows that is given by .
+If, moreover, A is positive, then we even know that \kappa \beta_{j} \bar{\beta}_{j}=\alpha_{j j}=(A x_{j}, x_{j}) is positive, and therefore so is \kappa .
+In this case we write \lambda=\sqrt{\kappa} ; the relation \kappa \beta_{i} \bar{\beta}_{j}=(\lambda \beta_{i})(\lambda \bar{\beta}_{j}) shows that \alpha_{i j} is given by \alpha_{i j}=\gamma_{i} \bar{\gamma}_{j} .

 It is easy to see that these necessary conditions are also sufficient.
-If with a real , then is self-adjoint.
-If , and , then so that is positive. ◻
+If \alpha_{i j}=\kappa \beta_{i} \bar{\beta}_{j} with a real \kappa , then A is self-adjoint.
+If \alpha_{i j}=\gamma_{i} \bar{\gamma}_{j} , and x=\sum_{i} \xi_{i} x_{i} , then \begin{align} (A x, x) &= \sum_{i} \sum_{j} \alpha_{i j} \bar{\xi}_{i} \xi_{j}\\ &= \sum_{i} \sum_{j} \gamma_{i} \bar{\gamma}_{j} \bar{\xi}_{i} \xi_{j} \\ &= \Big(\sum_{i} \gamma_{i} \bar{\xi}_{i}\Big) \overline{\Big(\sum_{j} \gamma_{j} \bar{\xi}_{j}\Big)}\\ &= |\sum_{i} \gamma_{i} \bar{\xi}_{i}|^{2}\\ &\geq 0, \end{align}so that A is positive. ◻

 As a consequence of Theorem 1 it is very easy to prove a remarkable theorem on positive matrices.

 Theorem 2.
-If and are positive linear transformations whose matrices in some orthonormal coordinate system are and respectively, then the linear transformation , whose matrix in the same coordinate system is given by for all and , is also positive.
+If A and B are positive linear transformations whose matrices in some orthonormal coordinate system are (\alpha_{i j}) and (\beta_{i j}) respectively, then the linear transformation C , whose matrix (\gamma_{i j}) in the same coordinate system is given by \gamma_{i j}=\alpha_{i j} \beta_{i j} for all i and j , is also positive.

 Proof.
-Since we may write both and as sums of positive transformations of rank one, so that and it follows that (The superscripts here are not exponents.)
-Since a sum of positive matrices is positive, it will be sufficient to prove that, for each fixed and , the matrix is positive, and this follows from Theorem 1. ◻
+Since we may write both A and B as sums of positive transformations of rank one, so that \alpha_{i j}=\sum_{p} \alpha_{i}^{p} \bar{\alpha}_{j}^{p} and \beta_{i j}=\sum_{q} \beta_{i}^{q} \bar{\beta}_{j}^{q}, it follows that \gamma_{i j}=\sum_{p} \sum_{q} \alpha_{i}^{p} \beta_{i}^{q} \overline{(\alpha_{j}^{p} \beta_{j}^{q})}.
+(The superscripts here are not exponents.)
+Since a sum of positive matrices is positive, it will be sufficient to prove that, for each fixed p and q , the matrix ((\alpha_{i}^{p} \beta_{i}^{q}) \overline{(\alpha_{j}^{p} \beta_{j}^{q})}) is positive, and this follows from Theorem 1. ◻

 EXERCISES

-1. There is a unique inner product on the vector space of all bilinear forms on such that if and , then .
+1. There is a unique inner product on the vector space of all bilinear forms on \mathcal{U} \oplus \mathcal{V} such that if w_{1}(x, y)=(x, x_{1})(y, y_{1}) and w_{2}(x, y)=(x, x_{2})(y, y_{2}) , then (w_{1}, w_{2})=(x_{2}, x_{1})(y_{2}, y_{1}) .

-2. There is a unique inner product on the tensor product such that if and , then .
+2. There is a unique inner product on the tensor product \mathcal{U} \otimes \mathcal{V} such that if z_{1}=x_{1} \otimes y_{1} and z_{2}=x_{2} \otimes y_{2} , then (z_{1}, z_{2})=(x_{1}, x_{2})(y_{1}, y_{2}) .

-3. If and are orthonormal bases in and , respectively, then the vectors form an orthonormal basis in .
+3. If \{x_{i}\} and \{y_{p}\} are orthonormal bases in \mathcal{U} and \mathcal{V} , respectively, then the vectors x_{i} \otimes y_{p} form an orthonormal basis in \mathcal{U} \otimes \mathcal{V} .

 Exercise 2.
 Is the tensor product of two Hermitian transformations necessarily Hermitian?
 What about unitary transformations?
 What about normal transformations?